Operation Safehaven (1944–1948): Outcomes

 By 1948 little progress had been made and the intelligence produced by Operation Safehaven proved to not be very useful or of importance to the Allies.
-In 1948, Cold war fears and uncertainty outweighed the fears of a fourth Reich resurgence and subsequently the need for Operation Safehaven diminished and eventually saw its termination due to the fact that the United States and Allied forces placed their priorities on foreign affairs other than Safehaven.
+In 1948, Cold War fears and uncertainty outweighed the fears of a fourth Reich resurgence and subsequently the need for Project Safehaven diminished and eventually saw its termination due to the fact that the United States and Allied forces placed their priorities on foreign affairs other than Safehaven.

-While no new investigations in Operation Safehaven were undertaken post 1948, it took the Allies years to collect and implement the accords established under the operation.
+While no new investigations in Project Safehaven were undertaken post 1948, it took the Allies years to collect and implement the accords established under the operation.
 The Allied-Swiss Safehaven accord proved highly complex and took over 10 years to interpret and resolve the disputes and questions arising from the agreement.
 There were also extensive delays in the allies physically receiving all the assets.
 The last of the Safehaven agreements were not received until July 1959 when the Allies received the outstanding $65 million pesetas from Spain, representing the end of Spanish payments.